bonjourmalware/melody/docs/docs/rules.md

 A single *condition* can be made of a set of *matching operators*.

 !!!
 Important
     By default, a rule needs to validate all the *conditions* to match.
-However, you can specify `any: true` to force a rule to test all of its ccondition and match as soon as it find a valid one.
+However, you can specify `any: true` to force a rule to test all of its conditions and return a match as soon as it find a valid one.

 !!!
 Example
     ```yaml
     udp.payload:
       contains:
         - "after all, we're all alike."
+      startswith:
+        - "Damn kids"
+      any: true
     ```

-    In this example, the *condition* key is `udp.payload` and the *matching operator* is `contains`.
+    In this example, the *condition* key is `udp.payload` and the *matching operators* are `contains` and `startswith`.

-    This rule will match if the verb of an HTTP packet is exactly `POST`.
+    This rule will match if the payload of an UDP packet startswith the string "Damn kids" OR contains "after all, we're all alike.".

+    The rule needs both to match if we remove the `any: true` option.

 |Name|Description|
 |---|---|